-As a top Dallas personal injury attorney, Tommy Hastings has handled medical injury lawsuits since 2001.
+As a top Dallas hospital infection lawyer, Tommy Hastings has handled medical injury lawsuits since 2001.
 He and his staff have the experience to determine if your injuries resulted from negligence under Texas laws.
 If you or a loved one developed an infection while being treated in a Dallas hospital, you might be entitled to compensation.
 Contact the Hastings Law Firm to speak with our medical malpractice attorneys today about your case.

 A hospital-acquired infection is one that firstly meets the following criteria:

 - Occurred within 48 hours of admission to the hospital, or